adigladi/weatherjukebox/README.md

-<h1>weatherjukebox - intro</h1>
+<h1>Weather Jukebox - intro</h1>

 <b>Our project will retrieve the users location (via geolocation or user input) and give music suggestions based on the current weather.</b>

 <p>The app takes weather info from <a href="https://openweathermap.org/api">OpenWeatherMap's API</a>, gets song info from <a href="https://developers.deezer.com/api/explorer">Deezer's API</a> and finally plays music using a player from Deezer.</p>

 <h2>Awesome, how do I try it out?</h2>
-<b>No configuration is needed on the user side - just press the hamburger menu in the top left corner, create an account, log in and get Jukebox'd!</b>
+<p>No configuration is needed on the user side - just press the hamburger menu in the top left corner, create an account, log in and get Jukebox'd!</p>

 <h2>Screengrabs from the app:</h2>
 <p>The app is deployed using Firebase and can be found <a href="https://weather-jukebox.firebaseapp.com/">here</a>.</p>